Silver for Financial Preparedness

 And when I say silver, I mean real, actual silver that you hold in your possession.
 Not digital silver in the form of ETFs.
 For preparedness reasons, you want physical possession of your precious metals.

-3. You Can Barter with Silver
+5. You Can Barter with Silver

 As more people learn the value of silver, it can become a bartering tool.
 Although I recommend keeping cash on hand as well, many people recognize the value of silver, and may be willing to trade goods for it.

-4. Silver Helps Protect You Against Inflation
+6. Silver Helps Protect You Against Inflation

-Unlike government dollars, silver is inflation-proof.
+Unlike government currency, silver is inflation-proof.

 When silver goes up in price, what it actually means is that the dollar is losing value.
-Because it now costs more dollars to buy the same amount of silver.
-When you see the cost of silver rising over time, it’s because your dollar is worth less.

 Yes, the price of silver fluctuates, but when you consider the buying power of silver 50 years ago compared to now, it’s almost identical.
 Meaning what you could buy with an ounce of silver in 1970 is effectively the same as what you can buy with an ounce of silver today.